0x4FF/toksan/README.md

 5. Press Enter to run the program.
 6. Check the output file to make sure that the specified key has been removed.

-## Error Handling

-The program includes error handling to prevent common mistakes and provide helpful error messages.
-If you encounter an error, the program will display a message explaining what went wrong and how to fix it.

 ## Examples